Robert Kropiwnicki

 Robert Kropiwnicki (born 23 July 1974) is a Polish politician.
 He has been a member of the Sejm since 2010 representing the constituency of Legnica.
 In 2010, he replaced Janusz Mikulicz in the Sejm (6th term) and Kropiwnicki was re-elected in 2011 and in 2015 (7th and 8th term of the Sejm respectively).
-In 2019, he was again elected to the Sejm (9th term).
+In 2019 parliamentary election, he was again elected to the Sejm (9th term).
 He is affiliated with the Civic Platform party.
+In 2023 parliamentary election he was reelected to the Sejm with 31,838 votes.
+In the same year he was elected by the Sejm to the National Council of the Judiciary.

 He was born in Legnica, Poland.